-Saviour Technical Stretcher:
+Saviour Tactical Stretcher:

-Optional drag harnesses can be used at either end of the stretcher.
+There are two drag harnesses, one at the head end and one at the foot end.
 On removing the protective sheath, a tape loop is released that is permanently attached through metal eyelets on the stretcher.

 Placing the loop over the head and around the shoulders will allow the rescuer to drag or pull the casualty in the required direction while having their hands free to carry out other duties.